-If you are a company that is trying to attract and keep their workforce, then knowing your why is extremely important as it defines who you are and your purpose for having your business or relationship.
+If you are a company that is trying to attract and keep their workforce, then knowing your why is extremely important as it defines who you are and your purpose for having your business.
 Then you need to build trust and value within your workforce.
-Communicating your vison regularly is key in keeping those values alive and your workforce living those values everyday.
+Communicating your vision regularly is key to keeping those values alive and your workforce living those values everyday.
 Human connection is the key to retainment and attracting new people.
 Having growth opportunities is also an essential part of value within your company.

-Trust: If your workforce does not have trust in its owners, management, or its team, to lead in an inspiring, uplifting way, then the result will be a failed company.
+If your workforce does not have trust in its owners, management or team, to lead in an inspiring, uplifting way, then the result will be a failed company.
 Word travels very fast in every industry these days with social media.
-By having all team members committing to your vision and culture on a regular basis, you will build trust with your workforce, therefor building trust with your clients, and customers as well.
+By having all team members committing to your vision and culture on a regular basis, you will build trust with your workforce, therefore building trust with your clients, and customers as well.
 This is what will help your company to grow in a sustainable way.

-Value: After creating trust in your workforce, value comes into play.
+After creating trust in your workforce, value comes into play.
 If you don’t value your workforce, they won’t value you or your company.
 Create a value structure within your team starting from the top down.
-Making sure every part of it is communicated until it gets to your frontline workforce.
+Make sure every part of it is communicated until it gets to your frontline workforce.
 This is crucial for creating a workforce who feels valued within their workplace.
-This will also show outward, with your clients and customers if communicated properly.
+This will also show externally, with your clients and customers, if communicated properly.

-Communication: Creating trust and value is great.
+Creating trust and value is great.
 But without good communication at all levels, it will not be effective.
-This is one of the most common things I hear about in coaching and have seen in 30 years of working in the transportation sector.
+This is one of the most common things I hear about in coaching, and I have seen it a lot in 30 years of working in the transportation sector.
 You would think that communication would be easy, given the internet.
-Hi-tech works, but your company needs face to face communication with its workforce communicating those values.
+Hi-tech works, but your company needs face to face communication with your workforce to communicate your values.
 Your workforce needs constant reassurance that they are valued.
 This also needs to be measured regularly or your workforce will no longer be motivated to your vision and values.

 If you would like to know more about how you can change your corporate culture in any business, contact us at firstname.lastname@example.org.